Mayeu/awesome-open-source-organizations/README.md

 - :busts_in_silhouette: [Habitica](https://habitica.com/), [on GitHub](https://github.com/HabitRPG): a habit tracker app which treats your goals like a Role Playing Game.
 - :boot: [Feedbin](https://feedbin.com/), [on GitHub](https://github.com/feedbin): a fast, simple RSS reader that delivers a great reading experience.
 - :boot: [Impactasaurus](https://impactasaurus.org/), [on GitHub](https://github.com/impactasaurus): A simple tool for charities to measure and report on their social impact.
+- :busts_in_silhouette: [Keyboardio](https://shop.keyboard.io/), [on GitHub](https://github.com/keyboardio): an open source and hardware keyboard for uncompromising typists.
 - :boot: [Kopano](https://kopano.com/), [on their Bitbucket](https://stash.kopano.io/dashboard): Your Data, Your Terms.
 In control of your data with Kopano’s self-hosted collaboration suite.
 - :boot: [Loomio](https://www.loomio.org/), [on GitHub](https://github.com/loomio): an open-source web application that helps groups of people to make decisions together.
 - :boot: [Maintainer Mountaineer](https://www.maintainer.io), [on GitHub](https://github.com/mntnr): maintenance and community building for FLOSS organizations